CSCIX65G/crosscompilation/README.md

 2. Docker installed on your mac

-Then, get and install the cross compilers on your mac:
+Then, get and install the arm64 and amd64 cross compilers on your mac:

 [arm64](https://drive.google.com/file/d/16wtHZRcfkaMMq_53vMcBl1pt7hf_1K0l)

 [amd64](https://drive.google.com/open?id=1y-tX00iuLk6LVluAK7r13f30Up6Bya8N)

-These will install in Library/Developer/[SDKs, Toolchains, Destinations].
+*NB* These will install in /Library/Developer/[SDKs, Toolchains, Destinations].

 ## Running natively on the Mac
-Once the cross compilers are installed, on your mac open the echoserver project in Xcode, and build and run the echo server.
+Once the cross compilers are installed, on your mac open the _echoserver_ project in Xcode, and build and run the echo server.
 In a terminal window, test that it is working by running:

 `test.sh`

-The echoserver is a very simple Amazon Smoke/SwiftNIO that simply echoes back JSON that it receives.
-It does require that all of the associated packages compile and link successfully though.
+The echoserver is a very simple Amazon Smoke/SwiftNIO webservice that simply echoes back JSON that it receives.
+It does require that all of the associated packages compile and link successfully though, so it makes a good test.

 ## Running in Docker on the Mac